By Senior Airman Ashley Maldonado, 20th Fighter Wing Public Affairs

 The AFCEC, Shaw Air Force Base, South Carolina, the U.S. Army Corps of Engineers-Omaha District, the South Carolina Department of Health and Environmental Control along with garnered support from various companies are working with private property owner of Sans Souci Farm, who is allowing the 20th Civil Engineer Squadron and supporting company representatives on the property to install the barrier.

 “Contaminants, even deep underground, still have the capacity to be harmful to our neighbors and our environment,” said Maj.
-Brandon Goebel, 20th CES commander.
+Brandon Goebel, 20th CES operations flight commander.
 “Everything we do on Shaw AFB to protect the planet, from simple daily energy conservation to intensive treatment operations like this one, all tie into ‘Service before Self.’
 These cleanups are not only required by law, they are simply the right thing to do.”

 The BOS 100® Treatment Barrier is being used as an in-ground, or in-situ, treatment of Shaw’s large contaminated plume in the deep aquifer, which has migrated off-base by approximately one mile, said Nick Muszynski, 20th CES chief of environmental programs.